anuraagnagar/guess-the-number/README.md

 # Number Guessing Game
-## This game is built with HTML, CSS & and vanilla JavaScipt.
+## This game is built with HTML, CSS & and vanilla JavaSrcipt.